 I do substitute preaching and Bible teaching as I have opportunity.
 See the tabs at the top of the blog.
 I shared my last blog post (a transcript of a sermon) on social media, and a friend had these thoughts:

 “My friend Laura has a real gift for teaching complex Biblical truths in a way that is easy to understand.
 In this transcript of a recent message she preached, she explains justification.
 I find it to be very clear, very interesting, and very refreshing compared to many sermons I hear these days that seem to be full of sports analogies and witty parenting anecdotes, leading my mind to wander to the point where I miss the good stuff.
 I recommend reading her post (and her other posts!) if you’re interested in solid Biblical teaching.”

 My point with sharing that is not to promote myself, but to point out that my sermon was appreciated because of the LACK of anecdotes, stories, and illustrations.
 I’ve received similar comments before.

 It really is possible to keep people interested without using all kinds of anecdotes.
 Hear me out: Stories and illustrations can be helpful!
-A well-chosen and carefully used illustration can bring clarity.
+A well-chosen illustration can bring clarity.
 But…they can also take over a “sermon” and the sermon ends up more like an entertaining speech.